Getting in on the best Vancouver whale watching tours is the easiest way to make our city unforgettable.

 Here’s a quick run of which species you can see during Vancouver whale watching tours:

-The most common of all the whales in Vancouver is, thankfully, the killer whale!
+Thankfully, the most common of all the whales in Vancouver is the killer whale!

 Why Should I Go Whale Watching in Vancouver?

-• Great whale variety: There are tons of whales in Vancouver, including orcas, humpbacks, gray whales, minkes, and even occasional visits from the majestic blue whales.
+- Great whale variety: There are tons of whales in Vancouver, including orcas, humpbacks, gray whales, and minkes.
 This diversity ensures that visitors have a high chance of encountering these incredible creatures.

 Tips for the Best Orca Watching in Vancouver